Skip to main content

 Current taxes $2,000 $2,000 $2,000 $6,000

-In this example, Properties A and B are still paying the same amount of taxes as Property C, even though their market value as increased over the years.
+In this example, Properties A and B are still paying the same amount of taxes as Property C, even though their market value has increased over the years.
+This is because their assessments haven't changed in 20 years.
 Properties A and B should pay more taxes than Property C. If the properties in this example were fairly assessed, Property A would pay $3,000, Property B $2,000 and Property C would pay $1,000.

 Without a reassessment, Property C is actually subsidizing the tax bill of Property A. This is because what one property owner doesn't rightly pay will be paid by other property owners.